redockirtap/ruby-basic-projects/README.md

 Simple project of Tic Tac Toe game, where one of two players should get three-in-a-row solution.

-In this project game logic was divided in separate modules, which have their own ditinct logic.
+In this project game logic was divided in separate modules, which have their own distinct logic.
 The game is displayed via console.
 #### Live Demo: https://replit.com/@redockirtap/tictactoe?v=1